 Other advocates of a worldwide minimum wage propose setting it at a percentage, such as 50 per cent, of each country’s median income.
 The median hourly income in the UK in January 2022 was £14.80 (calculated for a 37.5 hour week), which is very close to the £15 minimum wage being called for by some unions and Labour party members.

 As an international agreement, it could be managed by the International Labour Organisation in Geneva, says Hickel, who says he has spoken to people in the ILO who claim to have the capacity to manage such a system.
 The next step, therefore, would be getting commitments from all nations.

 So, how does the UK compare to the rest of the world?

-In the UK, the median hourly income was £14.80 in January 2022 (calculated for a 37.5 hour week) , so a minimum wage of £9.50 is not dramatically lower, though it could be brought into question whether wages in general are too low.
+In the UK, the median hourly income was £15.47 in September 2022, making the minimum wage not dramatically lower, though it could be brought into question whether wages in general are too low.

 “It’s quite plausible that how high a level of minimum wage a country can support depends on the average level of earnings in that country,” he said.
 Which is why, in his opinion, the UK economy would not yet be able to support a minimum wage of £15.

 Viewing the UK’s minimum wage relative to average earnings, “the UK is towards the top.”
 Though the minimum wage in countries such as Chile ($440) and Columbia ($263) seems very high compared to workers’ average incomes, Manning questions whether it is enforced.